Eisatopon/IMO-BANK/README.md

 # IMO Problem Bank

+# IMO Problem Bank

 Structured archive of International Mathematical Olympiad problems.

-- Problems are stored in JSON format
+- Format: JSON
 - Language: English
-- Source: Official IMO statements
+- Source: Official IMO problem statements
-- Maintained by EisatoponAI
+- Maintained by EisatoponAI (eisatopon.gr)

 This repository is used as a data backend for https://eisatopon.gr